Hello Spring Cal – Part 1

 Winter Wonderland – My colours Part 5

-As I already mentioned in my post on part 2 of the Cal, I ran into some timing issues during testing.
-Sometimes life gets pretty busy and we had urgent work to do on the house that couldn’t be postponed.
+As I mentioned in my post on Part 2 of the Cal, I had a few time-related issues with this test.
+Sometimes there’s just so much going on in everyday life.
+We had some urgent work to do on the house that couldn’t be put off.

 Stylecraft Special DK in Parchment and Mocha combined with King Cole Comfort DK in the colour Stonewash.

-After that I could finally finish my blanket in peace.
-And this is how part 5 looks in my „regular” colours.
+After that, I was finally able to finish my blanket in peace.
+And this is what Part 5 looks like in my ‘usual’ colours.

 Winter Wonderland Cal – Part 5